Dec. 13, 2010

 Coach

 A coaching pioneer in several sports, Amos Alonzo Stagg coached football at the University of Chicago from 1892-1932, leading the Maroons to national championships in 1905 and 1913.
 He also coached basketball at the school for one season and was the head baseball coach for 19 seasons.
 At Chicago, Stagg compiled a 199-94-22 record while the school was a member of the Big Ten, and that wins total ranks second among all Big Ten coaches.
 His 116 wins in Big Ten games ranks third, and his seven conference titles ties him for fifth.
 Stagg has been inducted into the College Football Hall of Fame.
 On the basketball court, Stagg developed the game as a five-player sport and was inducted into the Basketball Hall of Fame in 1959 as a member of the Hall's first class.
-Stagg's name graces two high schools in the United States, and the NCAA Division III Football Championship Game, the Stagg Bowl, is named in his honor. (return to chart)
+Stagg's name graces two high schools in the United States, and the NCAA Division III Football Championship Game, the Stagg Bowl, is named in his honor. (

 Joe Paterno, Penn State (1950-Present)